KDarknezz/KDarknezz/README.md

 ##  Right Now

-- Im still need to learn new skills to find the one i Truly love
+- Im in college taking diploma in Multimedia
-- Learning from past mistakes
+- Learning from the past mistakes
-- trying not to hurt others Feelings
-- try not to give up in life
 - wondering how to pass my exam.

 ---